OR WAIT null SECS

-In what it heralds as a new recent high, FDA approved 39 new molecular entities in 2012—a total not matched since the mid-1990s.
-This is encouraging news for an industry approaching the end of a “patent cliff” period where numerous blockbuster drugs have gone off-patent.
-But when those NME announcements are combined with new-indication announcements also made by FDA, and when the annual group of flu and other vaccines are added in, a surprising result appears: 38% of the new announcements are for cold chain drugs which need to be kept refrigerated at 2–8°C during storage and transportation.
+In what it heralds as a new recent high, FDA approved 39 new molecular entities in 2012 (a total not matched since the mid-1990s)—encouraging news for an industry approaching the end of a “patent cliff” period where numerous blockbuster drugs have gone off-patent.
+But when those NME announcements are combined with new-indication announcements also made by FDA, and with the annual group of flu and other vaccines are added in, a surprising result appears: 38% of the new announcements are for cold chain drugs which need to be kept refrigerated at 2-8°C during storage and transportation.

 Industry sources such as the 2012 HDMA Factbook (a compilation of both manufacturer and drug-wholesaler statistics) report that currently, 10% of stockkeeping units (SKUs) at wholesalers require refrigeration.
 Meanwhile, Pharmaceutical Commerce’s own Biopharma Cold Chain Sourcebook has been predicting that cold chain products will be increasing in proportion in coming years—and now, 2012’s result is a confirmation of that.